Witzelfitz/gis_plot/README.md

 Open [http://localhost:1726](http://localhost:1726) in your browser.

 1. Wait for the layer list to load (fetched live from geo.admin.ch)
-2. Draw the desired extent on the Leaflet map, move the center marker, or übernehmen the current map view
+2. Draw the desired extent on the Leaflet map, move the center marker, or use the current map view
 3. Select one or more WMS layers (Ctrl/⌘ for multi-select); common Zivilschutz layers are pinned at the top
-4. Adjust rotation or frame size if needed, then enter a title
+4. Adjust frame size if needed, then enter a title
 5. Click **PDF generieren** — the PDF downloads automatically

 The complete application stack now runs in Node.js: Express routes, request validation middleware, WMS access, tile stitching, and A0 PDF rendering.